ActiveKinetic1/ActiveKinetic1/README.md

 ---

+## Archival and Citation

+This repository is preserved and timestamped through [Zenodo](https://zenodo.org/communities/activekinetic1/).
-This repo links to external research repositories (e.g., AMC peer review) and provides a timestamped, citable directory tree for the AK1 framework.
+It provides a citable directory tree for the **Active Kinetic Framework (AK1)**, including associated research such as the Active Magnetic Cradle (AMC), AK1 generators, and AKI.

+For DOI-based citations of specific releases, please see the [Zenodo records](https://zenodo.org/communities/activekinetic1/).